Let’s chat affiliate marketing. As a blogger, are you optimizing the potential of affiliate marketing?

 But do you know where to go to get affiliate links?

 Don’t worry if you aren’t sure, because I have rounded up the best affiliate networks for you to join.

 To get affiliate links for products, you need to be signed up for the brand’s affiliate marketing program.
-Some brands may do this in-house, but most work through networks.
+Some brands may manage their affiliate program themselves, but most work through affiliate networks.

-Basically you sign up for the network, then request join the brand’s individual program, and then once accepted, you can go in and grab specific links for products that will be embedded with your referral.
+Basically you sign up for the network, then request join the brand’s individual program, and then once accepted, you can go in and grab links for that brand’s products that will be embedded with your unique referral link.
 It means that every time a reader clicks on that link from your blog to go to the product, there is tracking and if a purchase is made, you get a commission.